What are the Four Asian Tigers?

 Meanwhile, South Korea and Taiwan started to industrialize in the mid-1960s with significant government intervention, including programs and policies.
 Both countries followed export-oriented development, as in Singapore and Hong Kong.

-The Four Asian Tigers were motivated by Japan’s recognizable progress and followed the same target through investments in the same categories – education and infrastructure.
+The Four Asian Tigers were motivated by Japan’s recognizable progress and followed the same strategy through investments in the same categories – education and infrastructure.
 They benefited from the international exchange assistance that set them apart from other nations – the most important being the economic assistance from the United States, which could be demonstrated by the spread of American electronic goods in traditional households of the four countries.

 Reason for Economic Growth of Four Asian Tigers

-On the other hand, Taiwan and South Korea adopted hybrid regimes that suited their export businesses.
+Whereas, Taiwan and South Korea adopted hybrid regimes that suited their export businesses.
 Because of limited domestic markets in Singapore and Hong Kong, domestic and foreign prices were linked.

 South Korea and Taiwan implemented export incentives for the traded goods market.
 The governments of South Korea, Taiwan, and Singapore all sought to promote certain export sectors, which was described as an export-driven policy.
 All of the initiatives helped the four countries reach an average growth rate of 7.5% per year for three decades, thereby gaining the status of developed countries.